quantbai/phandas/README.md

 ## English

-Hedge fund-grade multi-factor quantitative trading framework for cryptocurrency markets.
+A multi-factor quantitative trading framework for cryptocurrency markets.

 ### Overview

-Phandas is a professional toolkit for multi-factor quantitative trading, designed for systematic portfolio construction and risk management.
-Built with a pandas-like API, it provides efficient implementations of cross-sectional and time-series operations essential for factor investing and statistical arbitrage strategies.
+Phandas is a quantitative analysis framework providing high-performance data structures and tools for systematic portfolio construction, factor investing, and statistical arbitrage strategies.

 ### Key Features